This post may contain affiliate links. Please read my disclosure policy.

 - 2 teaspoons sugar

-Toss potatoes on a baking sheet with enough olive oil to coat generously and 1/2 teaspoon salt.
-Roast until tender and golden (but not brown, as they will bake again with the pizza), 20-25 minutes.
+- Toss potatoes on a baking sheet with enough olive oil to coat generously and 1/2 teaspoon salt.
+Roast until tender and golden (but not brown, because they will bake again with the pizza), 20-25 minutes.

-Sprinkle half the Parmigiano over the surface of the prepared dough (see below).
+- Sprinkle half the Parmesan over the surface of your prepared dough.
 Scatter the kale evenly over the dough, followed by the potatoes and onion.
-Sprinkle the top with remaining Parmigiano.
+Sprinkle the top with remaining Parmesan.